rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 You can see the exact dependencies by reading the `Cargo.toml` for the various crates, just like a normal Rust crate.

-One final thing: [`src/llvm-project`] is a submodule for our fork of LLVM During bootstrapping, LLVM is built and the [`src/librustc_llvm`] and [`src/rustllvm`] crates contain rust wrappers around LLVM (which is written in C++), so that the compiler can interface with it.
+One final thing: [`src/llvm-project`] is a submodule for our fork of LLVM.
+During bootstrapping, LLVM is built and the [`src/librustc_llvm`] and [`src/rustllvm`] crates contain rust wrappers around LLVM (which is written in C++), so that the compiler can interface with it.